DineshMv/dvigneshwer.github.io/_talks/2017-04-08-Rust-intro-AIT.md

 This is the process of creating immutable variable, the value of the entity will not change through out its scope, but in the example above we have **total** variable which is suppose to be the cumulative sum of the iterations of the values of the array **list** when we run through each iterations in the for loop.

-The **&** symbol in the function argument defination is something to note down as it actually called **reference** we will cover more about this in the borrowing section, but in the avg function we only have the privilege of only dereferencing the values of the differnt elements of the array.
+The **&** symbol in the function argument defination is something to note down as it actually called **reference** we will cover more about this in the borrowing section, but in the avg function we have the privilege of dereferencing the values of the differnt elements of the array as the function has borrowed the ownership.

-Each type has various methods implemented for itself so here we the **list.len()** to find the total number of elements in the array and **as** help us with type casting of the result.
+Each type in Rust has various methods implemented for itself so here we use the **list.len()** to find the total number of elements in the array and **as** keyowrd help us with type casting of the result.

+In the below code snippets we see other implementation of the same average function but in different ways.

 * HLL version